 Experienced Long-Term Care Facility in Tennessee

-Jefferson Park at Dandridge understands how difficult it is to get a loved one ready for long-term care outside the home.
+Jefferson Park understands how difficult it is to get a loved one ready for long-term care outside the home.
 With so much to consider, it can be an intimidating process.
 We’re here to help.
 That includes making sure your loved one is completely prepared when they come in the door.
 We are dedicated to delivering compassionate care to meet residents’ physical, medical and emotional needs.
 If you’re looking for a long-term care facility that can offer you experienced services and support, call us at 865-397-3163 or contact us online.